Academic and Student Resources

 Clinical Pastoral Education

 The School of Theology is a member of the Boston Cluster for Clinical Pastoral Education (CPE).
 This and other Association for Clinical Pastoral Education (ACPE) centers across the United States conduct 12-week intensive training sessions throughout the year.
 These may be taken by full-time students during the summer.
 CPE centers also offer extended units, which require a time commitment of two days per week for one academic year.
 CPE credits may transfer as free electives if they are from an ACPE-accredited institution.
-They may not fulfill field/contextual education requirements except in particular circumstances by petition to the associate dean and a co-director of contextual education.
+They may not fulfill field/contextual education requirements except for students in the Chaplaincy Track or in particular circumstances by petition to the Associate Dean for Academic Affairs and a co-director of contextual education.
 One unit of CPE transfers in as 8 credits of free elective credits.
 Students desiring to participate in CPE should apply by notifying the STH Registrar and the Co-Director for Contextual Education and Community Partnerships prior to beginning any CPE work.

 Albert & Jessie Danielsen Institute